-On an annual basis, in October, standing, select, and statutory committees will submit for approval a report to Council that outlines their annual work plans and how initiatives align with the Council Strategic Plan and the Five-Year Financial Plan.
+On an annual basis, in February, standing, select, and statutory committees, with the exception of the Advisory Design Panel and the Land Use Committee, will submit for approval a report to Council that outlines their annual work plans and how initiatives align with the Council Strategic Plan and the Five-Year Financial Plan.
+The Youth Focus Committee shall submit their annual work plan in October.